Information theory for hypergraph similarity: Measures

 \subsection{Hypergraph normalized mutual information framework}

 We consider input hypergraphs~$G_1$, $G_2$ on the same set of $N$ (aligned) nodes that are unweighted and simple, i.e. have no multi- or self-edges.
+Extensions of our measures to relax the unweighted and simple hypergraph assumptions are conceptually straightforward but involve more complex multiset combinatorics (see SM~\ref{app:multiscale}).
 In the hypergraph case, $G_1$ and $G_2$ can be represented as edge sets of tuples with two or more nodes, ordered by node index to impose undirectedness.
-Since hyperedges of different orders have qualitatively different interpretations and impacts on network dynamics~\cite{battiston2020networks}, each hypergraph~$G_i$ can be decomposed into ``layers''~$\mathcal{L}=\{2,...,L\}$ such that the layer~$G_i^{(\ell)}$ contains all hyperedges of size~(order)~$\ell$ in $G_i$, and $L$ is the maximum order of hyperedge across the two hypergraphs~$G_1$, $G_2$.
+Since hyperedges of different orders have qualitatively different interpretations and impacts on network dynamics~\cite{battiston2020networks}, each hypergraph~$G_i$ can be decomposed into ``layers''~$\mathcal{L}=\{2,...,L\}$ such that the layer~$G_i^{(\ell)}$ contains all hyperedges of size~(order)~$\ell$ in $G_i$, and $L$ is the maximum order of hyperedges across the two hypergraphs~$G_1$, $G_2$.
 If no hyperedge of size~$\ell$ exists in $G_i$, we set $G^{(\ell)}_i=\{~\}$.
-Extensions of our measures to relax the unweighted and simple hypergraph assumptions are conceptually straightforward but would involve more complex multiset combinatorics.
+In Sec.~\ref{section:multiplex} of the SM we discuss the case in which the hypergraphs have aligned node labels but different node sets, and which preprocessing options are available prior to computing their similarity.

 To account for the nestedness of interactions in our measures, a feature observed in many empirical systems with higher-order interactions~\cite{lotito2022higher,larock2023encapsulation,landry2024simpliciality,gallo2024higher}, we can also let each layer~$G_i^{(\ell')}$ be ``projected'' down onto hyperedges of size~$\ell \leq \ell'$ by taking the set of all unique sub-tuples of size~$\ell$ within the tuples of $G_i^{(\ell')}$.
 We denote the projection from layer~$\ell'$ to $\ell$ as $G^{(\ell'\to \ell)}_i$, with the convention~$G^{(\ell\to \ell)}_i=G_i^{(\ell)}$.
 For example, if \mbox{$G_i=\{(0,1,2),(1,2)\}$}, we would have $G^{(3)}_i=\{(0,1,2)\}$, $G^{(2)}_i=\{(1,2)\}$, and $G^{(3\to 2)}_i=\{(0,1),(1,2),(0,2)\}$.
 We will let the size of (number of hyperedges in) any set~$G^{(x)}_i$ be denoted with $E^{(x)}_i=\abs{G^{(x)}_i}$, such that in the previous example we have $E^{(3)}_i=1$, $E^{(2)}_i=1$, $E^{(3\to 2)}_i=3$, and $E_i=\sum_{\ell\in \mathcal{L}}E_i^{(\ell)}=2$.